From Ground Zero to Global Hero: How to Make the Most of Product Localization

 - Machine translation capabilities are a final factor to consider when choosing a localization tool.
 Machine translation (MT) can be used to speed up the translation process by automatically translating content.
 The amount of post-editing required will depend on your goals, the importance and visibility of the content, and the subject matter.
 For example, if you’re working on a time-sensitive project or translating large volumes of content, machine translation can be a valuable asset, so make sure to choose a tool that offers best-of-breed, AI-driven MT capabilities.

 When it comes to product localization, there are a number of different technologies that you can use to get the job done.
 The right localization tool for your business will depend on a number of factors, including the size and complexity of your project, your budget, and your deadlines.
 Not all localization tools are created equal, so it’s important to find one that is a good fit for your particular workflow.

-Most international businesses use some form of translation management system (TMS) to manage their localization projects.
-A TMS is a software platform that helps streamline the translation process from start to finish, creating a workflow from the initial request to project completion, and allowing users to plan, assign, and manage translation projects in an organized manner.
+Most international businesses use some form of translation management system to manage their localization projects.
+A TMS is a cloud-based software platform that helps streamline the translation process, creating a workflow from the initial request to project completion and allowing users to plan, assign, and manage translation projects in an organized manner.

 The best TMS solutions are flexible enough to allow users to create their own workflows and customize the software according to the needs of specific projects, departments, and teams.
 They are highly scalable and grow together with your business.

 Navigating the world of product localization

 Product localization is a complex process that requires careful planning and execution.
 When done right and typical localization pain points are taken care of, you might find that it is actually a lot of fun and the rewards of localized products are well worth the effort.
 A well-localized product will have a better chance of success in foreign markets, and it will also be more appealing to potential customers.